 This covers the same range of subjects as the Key Stage One curriculum but allows for the fact that the vast majority of pupils arrive in Year 3 significantly ahead of National Expectations for the end of Key Stage One.

-In Years 3-5 there is a focus on preparing pupils for the Kent 11+ test and for the Independent School s’ Examination Board (ISEB) Common Entrance Test.
+In Years 3 - 5 there is a focus on preparing pupils for the Kent Test (11 Plus) and for the Independent School s’ Examination Board (ISEB) Common Entrance Test.

 Whilst there is a focus on preparing pupils for these important milestones, this is by no means a school that merely teaches to the test.
 Pupils benefit from carefully differentiated lesson plans that are designed to challenge and stretch the more able and to enable those whose developmental level necessitates additional support in order to successfully access the curriculum.